 - Have you seen Channel 4’s documentary, ‘Britain’s Child Drug Runners’?
 This programme gives a detailed insight into the impacts on children of the demand for drugs that are supplied via county drugs lines.
 You could watch the programme with your family or friends and talk about the issues raised.

-If you were unable to join us live, you can still view the conversation on the TVP Engage website.
+You can still view the conversation on the TVP Engage website.

-The session provided an opportunity to ask any questions about the impacts of casual cocaine use in the Thames Valley area and what you can do to help.
+The session provided an opportunity to ask any questions about the impacts of casual drug use in the Thames Valley area and what you can do to help.
 Questions were answered by our officers and partner agencies on the night.